-Once a complaint is received, the Office of Student Conduct and Community Standards may conduct a preliminary investigation into the complaint, which may include contacting relevant parties for additional information.
+Once a complaint is received, the Office of Student Advocacy and Accountability may conduct a preliminary investigation into the complaint, which may include contacting relevant parties for additional information.
 After any preliminary investigation takes place, one of the following options will be selected:

 - No Action The report either does not provide enough information to make a preliminary determination as to a Respondent or provide enough information in order to support an allegation of misconduct.
-The report may be kept on file for informational purposes. - Educational Conversation While the report contains relevant information regarding a potential violation, Student Conduct and Community Standards may not have jurisdiction to bring formal charges.
-Student Conduct and Community Standards will bring in any Respondent to have a discussion about the concerning behavior and what may occur should future reports be brought to the attention of the university. - Mediation Based on the information on the report, mediation to resolve the complaint would be preferable to all parties involved instead of the student conduct process.
+The report may be kept on file for informational purposes. - Educational Conversation While the report contains relevant information regarding a potential violation, the Office of Student Advocacy and Accountability may not have jurisdiction to bring formal charges.
+The Office of Student Advocacy and Accountability will bring in any Respondent to have a discussion about the concerning behavior and what may occur should future reports be brought to the attention of the University. - Mediation Based on the information on the report, mediation to resolve the complaint would be preferable to all parties involved instead of the behavioral misconduct process.
 If this is the case, the complaint will be referred to an appropriate party to begin mediation.
 All parties must agree to mediation and with any proposed outcome(s).
-Should mediation fail to come to an agreeable conclusion, Student Conduct and Community Standards reserves the right to initiate the conduct process. - Initiation of Conduct Process There is reasonable cause to support an allegation of misconduct under the Student Code of Conduct.
-Notice will be served to the Respondent as soon as possible.
+Should mediation fail to come to an agreeable conclusion, the Office of Student Advocacy and Accountability reserves the right to initiate the behavioral misconduct process. - Initiation of Behavioral Misconduct Process There is reasonable cause to support an allegation of misconduct under the Student Code of Conduct.
+Notice will be served to the Respondent as soon as possible to schedule a meeting.

-Once a complaint has been received, and a determination has been made to initiate the conduct process, the applicable allegations will be considered pending until the conduct process is completed and a determination has been made regarding responsibility for those allegations.
+Once a complaint has been received, and a determination has been made to initiate the behavior misconduct process, the applicable allegations will be considered pending until the process is completed and a determination has been made regarding responsibility for those allegations.